 As the name might imply, the Gnarbox is designed for heading places you wouldn’t want to take your computer — it’s sealed against rain (though not submersible) and is shock and dust resistant, as well.
 The exterior of the Gnarbox feels very much like a weather-sealed DSLR.
 It’s exterior is rugged plastic and certainly doesn’t feel cheap or easily breakable.
 It’s perfect for backing up footage from drones and action cameras, but is equally capable of handling files from DSLRs and mirrorless cameras and can even recognize RAW formats from many popular manufacturers.

-Inside, the Gnarbox uses 128GB of flash memory and 2GB of RAM.
-Transfer speeds are comparable to a laptop, with read speeds up to 270MB per second and write speeds up to 100MB/s.
+Inside, the Gnarbox uses 128GB of flash memory and 2GB of

 Outside of the media ports, the Gnarbox has just a single point of control — the on/off button at the top.
 Everything else is controlled via the mobile app.
 A pair of status lights below the power button give an idea what the Gnarbox is doing without looking at the app, with the lights signaling when the Wi-Fi has powered up, when a transfer is in progress, and when the Gnarbox is charging.
 The company says one charge will last between four and six hours, but the number of files you get out of that will understandably vary based on how big those files are.
 We were able to transfer 1,500 RAW photos (with a few video files mixed in) twice, saving both to the Gnarbox and to an external hard drive, and still had 63 percent battery life remaining.